-The Congress Avenue Mixed Use land use accommodates designation а variety of commercial, office, and residential uses that provide development intensities intended to spur economic growth, provide incentives for transit oriented development, and create multimodal development patterns along the Congress Avenue corridor, south of West Atlantic Avenue.
-Transit-oriented development is encouraged for properties in close proximity to the Delray Beach Tri-Rail Station through the provision of incentives in the land development regulations, such as higher residential densities.
-The intensity and density for the Congress Avenue Mixed Use land use designation is a maximum floor area ratio of 3.0 and a maximum density up to 50 dwelling units per acre to encourage a mix of uses and assist in the transformation of the Congress Avenue corridor as a destination.
+The Congress Avenue Mixed Use land use designation accommodates а variety commercial, office, and residential uses that intensities development provide that spur economic growth, incentivize Transit Oriented Development, and create multimodal development patterns along the Congress Avenue corridor, south of West Atlantic Avenue.
+As whole, transit-oriented development encouraged for properties in proximity to the Delray Beach Tri-Rail Station that also have the Congress Avenue Mixed Use land use designation.
+Such encouragement will be through the provision of incentives in the land development regulations, such as higher residential densities.
+The intensity and density for the Congress Avenue Mixed Use land use designation is a maximum floor area ratio of 3.0 and a maximum density up to 50 dwelling units per acre.
+As a result, the assigned intensity and density intends to encourage a mix of uses and assist in the transformation of the Congress Avenue corridor as a destination.